 Friday, September 11, 2015

-Apple Patholi / Apple Dumplings on Turmeric Leaves.
+Naivedyam: Apple Patholi/ Apple Sweet Dumplings prepared on Haldi Paan/ Turmeric Leaves.

-** I like making some innovative changes in the original recipes to bring in a difference to the recipe.
+** I like making some innovative changes in original recipes to bring in a difference to the recipe.
 Also there is a heavy demand for it in my family, they like a change in everything.
 So I am always on my toes and always thinking and cracking my brains for new techniques and taste.
 Also the other main reason being, I feel even God want's a change in taste from the routine dishes.
 So here it is.
-I have already posted the making of traditional Patholi a sweet dish prepared during festivals in GSB / Konkan Saraswat houses.
+I have already posted the making of traditional Patholi a sweet dish prepared during festivals in GSB/ Konkan Saraswat houses.
 I have just made some changes to try different forms of patholi.
 Here is the one with Apple touch to the same.
-The outer cover remains almost the same except for addition of sugar instead of jaggery, while the inner filling is changed with very minute changes.
+The outer cover remains almost the same except for addition of sugar instead of jaggery, while the inner filling is changed with very minute changes, go ahead and try it, your family will love it.

-** Cut the edges of 6-8 turmeric leaves, wash and wipe them clean.
-Keep this ready.
-If the turmeric leaves are too big in length, you can cut them horizontally into two pieces.
-Now Peel off the outer skin of 2 apples and chop them to fine pieces.
+** Cut edges of 6-8 haldi paan/ turmeric leaves, wash, wipe them clean and keep it ready.
+If the leaves are too big in length, you can cut them horizontally into two pieces.

-** For the filling : Heat a thick bottomed kadai with 1 tblsp of pure homemade ghee, when it melts add in ½ cup of grated jaggery.
-Keep the heat medium and melt it by sprinkling a few drops of water on the jaggery.
+** For Churan/ Inner Filling : Heat a thick bottomed kadai/ pan with 1 tblsp of homemade ghee/ toop, when it melts add in ½ cup of grated jaggery (gud/ goda/ bella).
+Keep the heat medium and melt it by sprinkling a few drops of water.
 Do not allow the jaggery to get burnt.
 Keep the fire low if you find it getting burnt.
-Once it melts and comes to a boil, add in 1 cup of grated coconut and mix well.
+Once it melts and comes to a boil, add in 1 cup of grated coconut (soyi/ nariyal) and mix well.
 Fry for about 5-7 minutes till it get thicker.
 You can also use sugar for this recipe instead of jaggery.

 ** Microwave the chopped apples for 2-3 minutes and mash them a bit.
 Add this to the Jaggery coconut mixture and mix well.
-If not microwaving, just cook them with a little bit of water on low flame for about 5 minutes till it get soft and just cooked.
-Let cool completely.
+If not microwaving, just cook them with a little bit of water on low flame for about 5-7 minutes until it get soft and just about cooked and then add to the coconut- jaggery mixture, mix well and let cool.

-** If you find there is still a little bit of excess moisture in the mixture or if you see jaggery water leaving on sides, add in 2-3 tblsp of layee pitto (puffed rice powder) and mix well till you get a mixture that does not have much of moisture.
+** If you find there is still a little bit of excess moisture in the mixture or if you see jaggery water leaving from the sides, then you can add in 2-3 tblsp of layee pitto (puffed rice powder) and mix well till you get a mixture that does not have much of moisture.

-** This layee pitto is added to ensure that the mixture does not leave water as it soaks in the extra moisture.
+** layee pitto (puffed rice powder) is added to ensure that the mixture does not leave water as it soaks in the extra moisture.
 So just add how much is needed only, on your judgement.
 Leave out if not necessary.

 ** Now in a thin layer lengthwise at the centre of the applied rice paste, put in the prepared filling mixture neatly ensuring you leave some space towards the top and bottom.
 This is to ensure that when you fold over the leaves, into half moon type shapes, the center filling should get stuffed inside ie sealed within the outer rice flour paste.
 I have enclosed pictures for proper knowledge of the same.